Hassan Shehata: Style of play

-Shehata was a prolific goalscorer, he was known for his ability to finish off chances accurately with either foot.
-Shehata scored many goals from powerful shots outside the box.
-He played as a forward and an attacking midfielder, he even performed his defensive duties, he was also a generous assistant for his teammates.
-He was an accurate free-kick taker, generally he shoot.
-Shehata's unique playing style which combined technical skill, dribbling ability, powerful shooting and stamina earned him the nickname of the "Master".
+Shehata was a regular goalscorer who was known for his ability to finish chances with either foot.
+He also scored a number of goals from long-range shots outside the box.
+He played as a forward and an attacking midfielder, he even performed his defensive duties, he was also a generous provider of assists for his teammates.
+He was an accurate free-kick taker, typically shooting directly on goal.
+Shehata's playing style which combined technical skill, dribbling, long-range shooting and stamina earned him the nickname "Master".
 He was a good header and his agility helped him to become a great goal scorer.
 Shehata was known to be a fair and highly influential player, he had a charisma and high sportsmanship.
-He was a prominent figure in Egypt's intellectual community, especially for his loyalty for Zamalek and Egypt, for what he represents not only as a footballer but as an Egyptian.
-He scored crucial goals for his team and ended matches for his team with a win which earned him the reputation for being a decisive player for both the national team and the club.
+He was a prominent figure in Egypt's intellectual community, especially for his loyalty to Zamalek and Egypt, for what he represents not only as a footballer but as an Egyptian.
+He scored decisive goals in matches for both the national team and the club.